 This course has no hurdle requirements.

-Assessment Task 1: (25%) Assignment 1.
+Assessment Task 1: (10%) Competitive Review.
 Initial Design of small to medium sized application (teamwork).

-Assessment Task 2: (25%) Assignment 2.
-Prototype of small to medium sized software application (teamwork).
+Assessment Task 2: (50%) Studio Project.
+Small to medium sized software application (teamwork).